jchionh/DS_GetData_Project/README.md

 - `tidy_data_set.txt` This is the output file for the project, which is also the final output of the `run_analysis.R` script.

+## Dependencies

+`run_analysis.R` script has a dependency on the dplyr library.
+Please make sure to install the dplyr package and load the library for the script to run.